 Petit or Grand Theft: These general terms describe basic theft charges.
 Petit theft, a misdemeanor, becomes the charge when the property in question is worth less than $300.
 If the value of the stolen good exceeds $300, the charge becomes grand theft.
 A felony, grand theft escalates further based on value.
 For example, stolen property worth more than $100,000 results in a first-degree felony.

 Types of Theft

 Burglary and Shoplifting: Each of these terms represent a more specific variety of theft.
 Someone convicted of burglary has unlawfully entered a vehicle or structure with the intent of theft.
 However, no theft must actually occur for a burglary conviction.
 The charge of shoplifting occurs when someone has stolen merchandise or property from a business.

 Carjacking: A separate category of theft, carjacking occurs when a criminal violently takes control of a vehicle.

 Dealing in Stolen Property and Embezzlement: Two theft charges often related to business, these can occur at complete remove from the victim.
 Someone who intentionally traffics in stolen property can receive the former charge.
 Any relation to the sale, whether it comes from planning, management, or financial support, can result in a dealing in stolen property charge.
-Embezzlement, a white collar crime, involves the abuse of a trusted position to appropriate goods or money.
+Embezzlement, a white-collar crime, involves the abuse of a trusted position to appropriate goods or money.

 Robbery: An important distinction in theft occurs with the use of force.
-Any theft accomplished through physical violence or force gets categorized as robbery in the eyes of the law.
+Any theft accomplished through physical violence or force gets categorized as a robbery in the eyes of the law.

 Call Today for Release